Frequently Asked Questions

 1) Find your rate tier on your bill.

-If your EV usage will move you into Tiers 3 or 4, EV TOU rates will likely benefit you.
+If your EV usage will move you into Tiers 3, EV TOU rates will likely benefit you.

 2) Find your EV usage and home usage.

 Your auto dealer and your vehicle’s EPA window sticker can provide the information needed to estimate your EV energy usage based on the number of miles you drive each month.
-If your EV usage will move you into Tiers 3 or 4, EV TOU rates will likely benefit you.
+If your EV usage will move you into Tiers 3, EV TOU rates will likely benefit you.

 Knowing your home energy usage pattern can also help you determine the best rate.
 Find it by logging onto “My Account” at sdge.com, select “Energy” then “Energy Charts”.
 Here you can view your energy usage patterns.